 Q2: How much tooth preparation is required?

 For adhesive palatal veneers: minimal to none.
-The eroded surface typically already has adequate concavity for the restoration to occupy without needing additional preparation.
-Some cases require light enamel conditioning to ensure adequate bond strength; others require no preparation at all.
+The eroded surface typically already has adequate concavity for the restoration to occupy without adding bulk.
+Where preparation is needed, it involves only the already-damaged palatal surface — the visible labial surface is not touched.